Leo1003/nctume_ddns/README.md

 This is a small dynamic DNS client for the [NCTU.ME](https://nctu.me).
 The tool is written in Rust which is a new, safe, and fast programming language.

+**NOTE**: Since nctu.me is going to retire.
+This repository is archived and will not be updated.

+---

 ## Build
 To use this tool, you need to install a rust compiler first.
 [Install Rust](https://www.rust-lang.org/tools/install) Clone this repository